Bio-Prime/documentation/docs/index.md

 ![ordertwoprimer](./ordertwoprimer.png)

+If a mistake has been made while putting in the data, the system sends you a warning message.

-fter completing an order, the date of order appears in the primer details to notify other users searching for that primer.
+After completing an order, the date of order appears in the primer details to notify other users searching for that primer.

 Existing orders can be viewed in the "Orders" page, accessible on the top left of the site.
 Under it is a "Wanted Oligonucleotide Primers" section, where the user can view all the primers pending to be ordered and when enough material from the same supplier is under "wanted", everything can be ordered in a batch.